 The Stages of Relapse

 The second stage is a mental relapse.
-During this stage, you start thinking or daydreaming about relapsing.
-Overall, using becomes more concrete in your mind as a potentially good decision.
+During this stage, you start thinking or daydreaming about using substances again.
+You will struggle with the urge to use or not.

 Additionally, you also need to use the 30-minute rule.
 In general, drug cravings last about that long.
 If you can get over this hump, you’re less likely to relapse.
 Overall, you should come up with things to do for 30 minutes to distract yourself from these cravings.

-Let Us Help You Create an RPP
+Let Us Help You Create a Plan